 Dr. Yamahata performs most breast augmentation revisions at our onsite, AAAASF-accredited outpatient surgery center.
-A typical revision surgery can last up to 3 hours and is performed while the patient is under general anesthesia.
+Typical revision surgery can last up to 3 hours and is performed while the patient is under general anesthesia.

 In Sacramento, breast augmentation revision is a highly customized procedure, and there is no “one size fits all” surgical technique.
 During your consultation, Dr. Yamahata takes care to ensure that you understand the details of your surgery, as well as what you can expect before, during, and after the procedure.

-The recovery experience following breast augmentation revision is similar to the recovery after a primary breast augmentation.
-Your breasts will be bandaged to manage discomfort and swelling, and to add support during the crucial healing process.
+The recovery experience following revision surgery is usually similar to the recovery after a primary breast augmentation.
+Your breasts will be bandaged to manage discomfort and swelling and to add support during the crucial healing process.
 Dr. Yamahata advises his breast enhancement patients to keep themselves supported at home with pillows or in a favorite chair, as the breasts must be kept upright to ensure proper healing.
 Dr. Yamahata and his staff will continue to follow up with you throughout the healing process, including regular appointments to monitor your recovery.